Thunderbolts at

 Chopper Motor-Like New

-Here are some photos I took when I first got the siren from Gainesville in 2005.
-The photo at upper left shows the siren in the pile at the city lot.
-I got a few other older vintage Thunderbolts and a 2t22 at the same time.
-See the 2t22 here.
-The Thunderbolt horn/rotator is a late 1970s vintage unit.
-The blower for the late 70's unit was badly damaged with a smashed blower motor and completely rusted air relief valve so I salvaged just the blower assy. and left the rest up at the lot.
-There was another earlier vintage blower that was in very good condition so that's the blower I got to use with the Moss Lake siren.
-The blower appeared have had some work done to it and was pretty clean.
-This blower had some pieces of steel angle welded to the blower frame so I sits higher than a standard Thunderbolt blower.
+This Moss Lake Thunderbolt 1000T chopper/rotator is a late 1970s vintage unit.
+The blower for the late 70's unit was badly damaged with a smashed blower motor and completely rusted air relief valve so I salvaged just the blower unit and left the rest up at the lot.
+There was another earlier vintage blower that was in very good condition so that's the blower I got to use with the 1000T Moss Lake siren.
+The blower appeared to have had some work done to it and was pretty clean.
+This blower had some pieces of steel angle welded to the blower frame so it sits higher than a standard Thunderbolt blower.
 The cover to the older vintage blower was cut up so I used the blower cover from the late 70s Thunderbolt which still has the original yellow paint and the FS Thunderbolt decals in good shape which was a plus.(Center and upper right photo.)
 The rotator box had been completely ruined when the siren was removed.
 (Lower left and center photo.)
 Straightening was impossible so I had a new rotator box built.
 (See below) The photo at lower right shows the chopper motor field and armature.
 The chopper motor condition was amazing being almost like new.
-Click Photos To See Larger

 New Rotator Box